easy-Coder/okepoint/README.md

 ## What is Òkè point?

-The word Òkè(igbo language) means "Share" and, then we have "point".

 Òkè point(SharePoint) is a realtime IO location tracker software(web&mobile), which will help it users share their locations, attached with their current mode(emergency) to their loved once and modes professionals(Police, legal help etc).

 # Getting Started(Dev)